 You also need to focus on interesting content.
 You’ll learn more when you choose materials that reflect your interests

-SRS involves creating time between when you study something and when you review it.
+Spaced Repetition System (SRS) involves creating time between when you study something and when you review it.
 You may have tried endless drills and experienced no success.
 SRS works because by creating time away from the material, you force the material further into your long-term memory.
 It may seem counterintuitive, but sometimes you need to forget so that you can remember.

 We learn a language by speaking it.
 And if your goal is fluency, then listening and speaking need to be your focus.
-Grammar will fall into place without the endless drilling and testing.
+Grammar will fall into place without endless drilling and testing.
 Don’t stress over it.
 You can keep a grammar book nearby if you have questions, but your best option is to listen and speak as much as possible.